desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace id doesn't exist;
+* The subspace id doesn't exist;
-* the updated subspaces is invalid;
+* The updated subspaces is invalid;
-* the signer has no permission to edit subspace inside the specified subspace.
+* The signer has no permission to edit subspace inside the specified subspace.

 ## Msg/DeleteSubspace
 A subspace can be deleted using `MsgDeleteSubspace`.